Columbia University Graduate School of Journalism, New York, NY (2009-2010) M.A., Concentration: Science

 University of Kentucky, Lexington, KY (1991–1995) B.A., Major: Communications, Minor: History

-July 2016 – Present: Associate Director of Member Content, American Psychological Association (APA), Washington, D.C.
+July 2016 – Present: Director of Member Content, American Psychological Association (APA), Washington, D.C.

 APA is a non-profit organization looking to promote the advancement, communication, and application of psychological science and knowledge to benefit society and improve lives.
 The 90,000+ members of APA are served via the membership section of APA.org.
 The goal of this site, which I helped create, is to provide members with exclusive value added content, benefits and services that will help them excel in their career, and drive member participation.
 My efforts contributed to membership growth of 1-3% year-over-year.
 My role:

 - Lead member content strategy, execution and marketing in support of APA’s acquisition, retention and engagement efforts within APA’s Membership-Marketing team.